Stereo Co-capture System for Recording and Tracking Fish with Frame- and Event Cameras: Acknowledgment

 \section{Acknowledgment}

 Funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy – EXC 2002/1 “Science of Intelligence” – project number 390523135.
 We thank Prof. B. Shi's lab, who helped selecting the beamsplitter and lenses of the system and Prof. J. Krause's lab for providing the fish tank setup.
+All animal care and experimental protocols complied with local and federal laws and guidelines, and were approved by the appropriate governmental authorities (LaGeSo G-0089/21 granted to David Bierbach).